 - Most babies who are born in a poor condition do not have meconium stained liquor

 - Most babies with meconium stained liquor are born in good condition

 Despite this, babies who are known to have passed meconium (of any variety) without any other risk factors are treated as if they are in imminent danger.
 I am guessing this is because if a previously unstressed baby becomes hypoxic during labour it may result in the dreaded MAS.

 Meconium Aspiration Syndrome (MAS)

 MAS occurs when the baby inhales meconium stained liquor during labour, birth or immediately following birth.
 Babies make shallow breathing movements during pregnancy.
 Breathing movements slow down in response to prostaglandins before birth.
-In order for a baby to gasp in-utero he must be extremely asphyxiated and have gone through a number of stages.
+In order for a baby to gasp in-utero they must be extremely asphyxiated.
 This is unlikely to happen without anyone noticing the baby is in trouble ie. an abnormal fetal heart rate during auscultation and an abnormal labour (or induced contractions).
 A baby is able to maintain aerobic metabolism until oxygen levels at the ‘placental blood exchange site’ drop 50% below normal levels.
 The baby then undergoes a number of physiological compensatory responses and if the oxygen level does not improve, or worsens he will descend through hypoxaemia, hypoxia, anaerobic metabolism, metabolic acidosis, asphyxia, and then become ‘unconscious’ at which point his limbic system will initiate a gasp in an attempt to get oxygen.